 And He shall direct your paths.”

 To be led by God requires us to fully trust Him with our lives.
-If we hold back some aspect of who we are or what we are doing, we hinder part of the overall picture God is forming in us.
-When something we have been praying about doesn’t go as blessed as we had hoped, we only have ourselves to blame.
+If we doubt God’s providence in our lives, we hinder our ability to see the greater work of God.
+When something we have been praying about doesn’t go as we had hoped, we only have ourselves to blame.
 When God works, He works in perfection.
-When God acts, He acts according to His will and His will cannot be dissuaded by the enemy nor will His work be made less perfect.
+When God acts, He acts according to His will and His will cannot be dissuaded by any outside force.

-There is so much we don’t know right now, there are so many facets of God’s beauty, creativity, and power that reflects His glory.
+There is so much we don’t understand, there are so many facets of God’s beauty, creativity, and power that go beyond our ability to see.
 When we gain even a glimpse of His glory, we fall on our knees and praise Him.
 Imagine how magnificent it will be when we see Him in full?

 1 Corinthians 13:12 “For now we see in a mirror, darkly; but then face to face: now I know in part; but then shall I know even as also I have been known.”